tnieuwe/HPAstainR_dev_paper/README.md

 Cancer Tissue: https://www.proteinatlas.org/download/pathology.tsv.zip

 *Note*: these are large files but required to run HPAStainR, HPAStainR also has built in functions to do this.
+These might be later depricated as we incorporate data from [hpar](https://www.bioconductor.org/packages/release/bioc/html/hpar.html)

 ## Files for Paper Analysis